StephenOTT/camunda-vertx-plugin/README.md

 **Note:** this is a very quick implementation that has very little error handling.

+**Note about Jedis Usage:** the Java lib Jedis is used for access to Redis in our example below.
+The usage of Jedis is used instead of the Vertx Redis client because the goal was to make the usage of Redis access as "copy and paste-able" into a Camunda Script Task, as possible.
+In proper practice you would use the Vertx redis client rather than Jedis.
+Therefore do not look at the use of "`executeBlocking()`" functions as "proper practice" in the context of Vertx usage.

 ```js
 exports.vertxStart = function() {
  console.log("This is a Javascript Vertx Verticle Running")